 - Create your own original content to be relayed in social media: a video tutorial about how to apply for a program, a blog post about research going on at your school, a video calendar about activities to come, an infographic about one of the careers for which they are prepare, all are great content ideas.

 - Create a content calendar to help you manage all the content to be shared on Facebook.
 Dedicate specific days for research and brainstorm and other days for creating content.
-You can use this Social Media Strategy Worksheet to guide you.

 - Tap on the fun: